Parametric inference for the discretely observed multivariate Hawkes process using particle Markov Chain Monte Carlo: Introduction

 \section{Introduction}

-Terrorism, defined for the \textit{Global Terrorism Database} \citep{gtdGlobalTerrorismDatabase2022} as ``the threatened or actual use of illegal force and violence by a non-state actor to attain a political, economic, religious, or social goal through fear, coercion, or intimidation'' is a widespread issue, with terrorist events having occurred in an average of 95 nations annually from 2010 to 2020 \citep{gtdGlobalTerrorismDatabase2022}.
-Understanding the patterns of terrorist activity aids in the evaluation of terrorism counter-measures; a topic which has long been of interest to criminology researchers \citep{midlarskyWhyViolenceSpreads1980,behlendorfMicrocyclesViolenceEvidence2012,rieber-mohnInvestigationMicrocyclesViolence2021} and policy makers alike \citep{perlCombatingTerrorismChallenge2007,whiteModellingEffectivenessCounterterrorism2014}.

-Terrorist attacks are known to exhibit spatiotemporal clustering.
-For instance, \cite{midlarskyWhyViolenceSpreads1980} found that the spread of international terrorism in Latin America and Western Europe in the period 1968-1974 exhibited \textit{contagion} effects.
-More recently, \cite{behlendorfMicrocyclesViolenceEvidence2012} found evidence that terrorist attacks carried out, respectively, by organisations FMLN in El Salvador and ETA in Spain displayed similar spatiotemporal clustering behaviour, despite differences in history and motive of the two groups.
-Localised bursts of terrorist activity were also identified in relation to the Taliban insurgency in Afghanistan in 2016 \citep{rieber-mohnInvestigationMicrocyclesViolence2021}.

 The Hawkes process \citep{hawkesSpectraSelfexcitingMutually1971} is a \textit{self-exciting} point process, meaning that the occurrence of an event causes a short-term spike in the arrival rate of subsequent events.
-The multivariate Hawkes process (MHP) is a multidimensional extension of the Hawkes process in which events of finitely many \textit{types} can both self-excite events of the same type and \textit{cross-excite} events of other types.
-Given the apparent clustering behaviour of political violence, the MHP is an appropriate model for terrorist activity across multiple groups or regions \citep{tenchSpatiotemporalPatternsIED2016, zhouBayesianInferenceAggregated2023, junFlexibleMultivariateSpatiotemporal2024}.
-More broadly, the MHP is useful in application domains where excitation is seen across multiple processes, such as joint analysis of activity in a neuron cluster \citep{bonnetNeuronalNetworkInference2022}, financial market transactions during periods of positive or negative returns and market sentiment \citep{yangApplicationsMultivariateHawkes2018}, and the spread of infectious disease between cities or nations \citep{chenNovelPointProcess2022}.
+The multivariate Hawkes process \citep[MHP;][]{hawkesSpectraSelfexcitingMutually1971} is a multidimensional extension of the Hawkes process in which events of finitely many \textit{types} can both self-excite events of the same type and \textit{cross-excite} events of other types.
+The MHP is a useful model in application domains where excitation is seen across multiple processes, such as terrorism and political violence \citep{tenchSpatiotemporalPatternsIED2016, junFlexibleMultivariateSpatiotemporal2024, zhouBayesianInferenceAggregated2025}, joint analysis of activity in a neuron cluster \citep{bonnetNeuronalNetworkInference2022}, financial market transactions during periods of positive or negative returns and market sentiment \citep{yangApplicationsMultivariateHawkes2018}, and the spread of infectious disease between cities or nations \citep{chenNovelPointProcess2022}.